2025 YellaWood 500

 The 2025 YellaWood 500 was a NASCAR Cup Series race held on October 19, 2025, at Talladega Superspeedway in Lincoln, Alabama.
 Contested over 193 laps, extended from 188 laps due to an overtime finish, on the 2.66 mi asphalt superspeedway, it was the 34th race of the 2025 NASCAR Cup Series season, eighth race of the Playoffs, and second race of the Round of 8.

 Chase Briscoe won the race.
-Todd Gilliland finished 2nd, and Ty Gibbs finished 3rd.
+Todd Gilliland finished 2nd, Gilliland's best career finish, and Ty Gibbs finished 3rd.
 Bubba Wallace and Cole Custer rounded out the top five, and Carson Hocevar, Tyler Reddick, Christopher Bell, Zane Smith, and Brad Keselowski rounded out the top ten.

 Report

 Background

 Talladega Superspeedway, the track where the race was held.

 Talladega Superspeedway, formerly known as Alabama International Motor Speedway, is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 A tri-oval, the track was constructed in 1969 by the International Speedway Corporation, a business controlled by the France family.
 Talladega is most known for its steep banking.
 The track currently hosts NASCAR's Cup Series, Xfinity Series, and Craftsman Truck Series.
 Talladega is the longest NASCAR oval with a length of 2.66-mile-long (4.28 km) tri-oval like the Daytona International Speedway, which is 2.5-mile-long (4.0 km).